 Maine also prohibits alcohol sales before nine o’clock in the morning on Sundays, except on St. Patrick’s Day.

 Providers may only serve two drinks at a time.

 Maryland law decriminalizes possession or drinking alcohol by those under the age of 21.
 This prevents young people from having a criminal record.
 A criminal record could hurt college admission, career selection, etc.

 State law bans any kind of drink specials.
 For example, fixed-price open bars, all-you-can-drink, free drinks, and drinks as prizes.

 It’s illegal for a person under 21 to give a gift of alcohol to anyone.
 Even to a person of legal age.

 Permitting diners to take home an unfinished bottle of alcohol beverage discourages intoxication.
 Otherwise, they tend to drink all of it to prevent “waste.”
-However, this is illegal in the state.
+But this is illegal in the state.

 Farm wineries must source over 50 percent of their grapes from within the state.

 It’s perfectly legal to drink and drive.
 But the driver’s BAC must remains below the legal limit of .08.